Greetings friend and Welcome aboard!!

-You may have to increase the gain with it.
-It does have pretty high gain before feedback.
+- You may have to increase the gain with it.
+It does have a pretty high gain before feedback.

 A crystal clear mic that may sound a tad distorted at the highest levels.
 Still great gain before feedback overall, and a rugged mic for the most part.

 Similarities & Differences

 - Polar Pattern.
 The SM86 has a cardioid pattern vs. the super-cardioid of the Beta 87A.
 This means that the SM86 picks up sound from one specific area of the mic, generally right in front.
 That said, the 86’s pattern isn’t quite as tight as the super cardioid pattern of the Beta 87A.
 The supercardioid pattern has an even tighter area of pickup than the cardioid but has the added benefit of rejecting sound from the sides, as well as ambient sound better.
 The downside is that it’s a little bit more sensitive to sound coming from behind, and sometimes causing feedback.

 - *Treble.
 While both do sound similar, the Beta 87A may sound a bit too bright at the top end, or simply sound a little over-exaggerated.
 The SM86 by contrast is a lot smoother.